CYANH1LL/Membership-protocol/README.md

-An Implementation of Membership Protocol based on SWIM.
+An Implementation of Membership Protocol based on GOSSIP.